-- Average weekly household spending in the UK was £585.60 in the financial year ending (FYE) 2019, a similar level to two years ago (£582.40), after adjusting for inflation. - Transport, housing and recreation and culture were the largest components of household spending, together accounting for 44% of total household expenditure. - Average weekly spending rose by 9.1% between 2012 and FYE 2019, with recreation and culture accounting for the largest share of this increase, up from £66.20 to £76.90 a week, followed by household goods and services and transport. - Spending on food and housing make up 42% of total expenditure for households at the bottom decile of the income distribution, compared with 26% for those in the richest 10%. - Households in the top income decile spend five times as much on recreation and culture than those in the bottom decile and proportionately more of their total spending is in this category, 14% compared with 10%.
+- Average weekly household spending in the UK was £592.00 in the financial year ending (FYE) 2019, a similar level to FYE 2018 (£589.60), after adjusting for inflation. - Transport, housing and recreation and culture were the largest components of household spending, together accounting for 44% of total household expenditure. - Average weekly spending rose by 10.3% between 2012 and FYE 2019, with transport accounting for the largest share of this increase, up from £70.30 to £85.00 a week, followed by recreation and culture, and household goods and services. - Spending on food and housing make up 42% of total expenditure for households in the bottom decile of the income distribution, compared with 25% for those in the top decile. - Households in the top income decile spend five times as much on recreation and culture than those in the bottom decile and proportionately more of their total spending is in this category, 14% compared with 10%.